 Earlier accounts of Gissing and Clerkenwell have focused on The Nether World.
 Andrew Whitehead (2010) has written of this novel that it portrays ‘Clerkenwell as Hell’.
-As Whitehead (2011) elsewhere points out, Gissing uses the word ‘Clerkenwell’ 74 times in the course of The Nether World.
+As Whitehead (2011) elsewhere points out, Gissing uses the word ‘Clerkenwell’ more than seventy times in the course of The Nether World.
 Demos, published three years before The Nether World, covers territory physically close to that of the later novel – indeed, the climactic scene that leads to the death of its protagonist Richard Mutimer, a socialist leader, takes place on Clerkenwell Green (Gissing 2011: 439–448; numbers in brackets hereafter refer to this edition).
 Richard’s death, it bears observing, does not actually take place in Clerkenwell but is specified as being in a different local government district never actually named in the novel, St Luke’s (446).
-In the earlier novel, Gissing attempts no aesthetic transformation of that area giving it a symbolic status.
-The latter achievement is Gissing’s in The Nether World, triggered it would seem by the sight of his first wife Nell’s corpse – in Lambeth, on 1 March 1888 – having seen which he announced in his diary that he would ‘never cease to bear testimony against the accursed social order that brings about things of this kind’ (Gissing 1978).
-If The Nether World is a novel depicting that ‘accursed social order’ as well as ‘Gissing’s most sustained study of slum life’ (Keating 1979: 83), Demos is a political novel.
+In the earlier novel, Gissing attempts no aesthetic transformation of that area that would give it a symbolic status.
+Such a transformation is one Gissing instead achieved three years after the publication of Demos in The Nether World.
+The inspiration, it would seem, was the sight of his first wife Nell’s corpse – in Lambeth, on 1 March 1888 – following which experience he announced in his diary that he would ‘never cease to bear testimony against the accursed social order that brings about things of this kind’ (Gissing 1978).
+If The Nether World is a novel depicting that ‘accursed social order’ as well as being ‘Gissing’s most sustained study of slum life’ (Keating 1979: 83), Demos is a political novel.
 But it is also a much more sophisticated work of literary topography, tracing modes of experiencing a radically expanding London, than has so far been recognised.

-Demos contains scenes of political meetings on and around Clerkenwell Green in central or ‘old’ Clerkenwell (a key setting in The Nether World) but also numerous accounts of lodging and housing in neighbourhoods in or bordering Clerkenwell.
+Demos contains scenes of political meetings on and around Clerkenwell Green in central or ‘old’ Clerkenwell (a key setting in The Nether World) but also numerous accounts of lodgings and housing in neighbourhoods in or bordering Clerkenwell.
 These lodging and housing arrangements are, in different ways, impermanent.
 They are based on rental agreements established quickly and equally liable to abandonment.
 Examples include the ‘one room only’ taken after an afternoon’s search by Emma Vine ‘in a woeful byway near Old Street’ when she discovers that the suddenly wealthy Mutimer has abandoned her (237).
 And they include the two rooms ‘at a lodging-house not far from the reservoir at the top of Pentonville Hill’ taken by Mutimer for himself and his wife Adela (who is distinguished from him by ‘[p]erhaps […] three generations’ of ‘gentility’) after losing his fortune (Ibid., 350).
 These neighbourhoods include Old Street, Pentonville, Highbury, Hoxton and a portion of southern Islington just north of the Regent’s Canal.
-Several were in neighbouring local government districts other than the parish of St James, Clerkenwell: Islington and Shoreditch, for instance.
-Rather than a strict dichotomy of nether and upper worlds, then, what Gissing offers in Demos comes closer to ‘London’s kaleidoscopic reality’ in the first half of the twentieth century with its suburbs of varying prosperity at different distances from the centre (White [2001]: 122).
+Several were in local government districts adjacent to the parish of St James, Clerkenwell: Islington and Shoreditch, for instance.
+Rather than a strict dichotomy of nether and upper worlds, then, what Gissing presents in Demos comes closer to ‘London’s kaleidoscopic reality’ in the first half of the twentieth century with its suburbs of varying prosperity at different distances from the centre (White [2001]: 122).
 Demos is subtitled A Story of English Socialism and a further place dimension of the novel is the question of whether in it Gissing pillories the specific aspirations of the London working class, or attacks the hypocritical social climbing that for him characterizes English manners as a whole.